Explained: What is National Medical Commission Bill 2019 and why are doctors opposing it?

 It would also put in place a four-tier structure for the regulation of medical education.
 The 20 members National Medical Commission will be at the top of this structure.

 NMC will be a 20 member body comprising a Chairperson, a member secretary, eight ex-officio members and 10 part-time members.
-Out of the 8 ex-officio members, four shall be presidents of the boards constituted under the act and remaining four shall be nominees from three ministries viz.
+Out of the eight ex-officio members, four shall be presidents of the boards constituted under the act and remaining four shall be nominees from three ministries viz.
 Health, Pharmaceuticals, HRD and one from Director General of Health Services.

 The bill has a provision for a common entrance exam and licentiate (exit) exam that medical graduates have to pass before practising or pursuing PG courses.
 For MBBS, students have to clear NEET, and before they step into practice, they must pass the exit exam.